 I have a thing for coconut.
 I just find the flavor to be lovely.
 Even more lovely?
 Pairing coconut with chocolate.
 Just have a look at these Black-Bottom Coconut Macaroons!

-My love of coconut with chocolate is well documented in my posts for my No-Bake Chocolate, Coconut, and Almond Tart and my Chocolate-Dipped Coconut Shortbread.
-These coconut macaroons, though, they don’t tiptoe around the coconut.
+I have a serious love for coconut with chocolate.
+These coconut macaroons, though, they don't tiptoe around the coconut.
 Macaroons are literally piles of coconut.

 Okay, so "piles of coconut" doesn't sound all that appetizing.
 How about this: almond-scented coconut macaroons baked to perfection, then dipped in dark chocolate.
 Better?
 Thought so.